agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	startup and sometime you got to take your chances, with a good plan C.

-In total I would have 41.6%.
+In total I would have 41.6% of personal fit right now.

 **Impact**